CrouchingJahi/Cyril/README.md

 ---

 ## To Do
-* Data storage - uploading transactions
+* Data storage - need a replacement for rxdb because it has a 5mb limit unless you pay for premium
 * Look into Recharts as a library for charts
 * Line chart as a default view for total account in/out
 * Budgeting view, to create budgets per category